kolemannix/k1/README.md

   };
   let mut goodGamesSum: u64 = 0;

-  // TODO: I should enhance this using an `Array.filter` closure now for line in input.splitByChar('\n') do {
+  // TODO: I should enhance this using an `List.filter` closure now for line in input.splitByChar('\n') do {
     let id = it_index + 1;
     let line = line.splitByChar(':').get(1);